Skip to Content

 Hike Woodstock: Mount Tom and the Pogue

-From the parking area at Billings Farm & Museum, carefully walk across Elm Street and enter Marsh-Billings-Rockefeller National Historical Park.
-The Carriage Barn Visitor Center with information and restrooms is located straight ahead.
+From the Billings Farm & Museum parking area, carefully walk across Elm Street and enter Marsh-Billings-Rockefeller National Historical Park.
+The Carriage Barn Visitor Center has information and restrooms straight ahead.

 Take an immediate right onto Mountain Road, following signs to Forest Center and Trails.
 The trail begins on a wide carriage road leading into a stand of Norway spruce trees that were planted in 1888.